 In August 2021, the Company adopted 2021 Equity Incentive Plan, or the 2021 Plan, which provides for the granting of options to employees, directors and consultants.
 Options granted under the 2021 Plan may be either incentive stock options, or ISOs, or nonqualified stock options, or NSOs.
 The 2021 Plan also allows for the grant of restricted stock awards, or RSAs, restricted stock units, performance awards and other awards.
 Options granted under the 2021 Plan expire no later than 10 years from the date of grant.
 The exercise price of each option may not be less than 100% of the fair market value of the common stock at the date of grant.
-Options may be granted to stockholders possessing more than 10% of the total combined voting power of all classes of stocks of the Company at an exercise price at least 110% of the fair value of the common stock at the date of grant.
+Options may be granted to stockholders possessing more than 10% of the total combined voting power of all classes of stocks of the Company at an exercise price at least 110% of the fair value of the common stock at the date of grant and the options are not exercisable after the expiration of 5 years from the date of grant.
 Options under the 2021 Plan generally vest 25% upon one year of continued service to the Company, with the remainder in monthly increments over three additional years.